ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/template-manager.md

 ## Member Profile Templates

+NOTE: **Note:** The Member Profile Templates are legacy as of ExpressionEngine 6.
+If you have to use them, it is required to set `legacy_member_templates` [config override](member/profile-templates.md).

 **Control Panel Location: `Developer > Templates > Members`**

 The public profile area has its own set of templates which can be edited to change the look.
 You'll find the templates located at: